weikongwei/Data-Science-Project/README.md

 4. Convenience (surrounding venues)

 ## Datasets
-In this project, we will use three datasets and Foursquare API to gather all the data needed.
+In this project, we will use three datasets and Foursquare API to gather all data needed.

 1. Chicago Census Data: used for human geography analysis.
 All investors want to purchase an property in a neighborhood which has a relatively high education level and high income level.
 The census data will help us to find out which areas are good.